joonhwae-park/joonhwae-park.github.io/pages/about.md

   - /about/
   - /about.html
 ---
-I'm a first year Ph.D. student in Information Systems at Emory University.
+I'm a second year Ph.D. student in Information Systems at Emory University.

 ## Research Interests